-While Caesars Entertainment Chief Accounting Officer Stephanie Lepori has established an exceptional career for herself in the gaming industry, her path began with a pretty safe bet.
+While Caesars Entertainment Chief Administrative and Accounting Officer Stephanie Lepori has established an exceptional career for herself in the gaming industry, her path began with a pretty safe bet.

 Lepori grew up in Reno, Nevada, and headed for California to attend the University of Southern California.
 She considered majoring in marketing or advertising but decided upon accounting because it was the ’90s, when the job market was very tight.